CDOT-CV/jpo-ode/README.md

 ## Note

-Kafka connect is being used for MongoDB in this implimentation but it can interact with many types of databases, here is further documentation for [kafka connect](https://docs.confluent.io/platform/current/connect/index.html)
+Kafka connect is being used for MongoDB in this implementation but it can interact with many types of databases, here is further documentation for [kafka connect](https://docs.confluent.io/platform/current/connect/index.html)

 [Back to top](#toc)